ai4er-cdt/OTP/DOCUMENTATION.md

 ## Repository Overview

 Many directories containn an `archive/` sub-directory, which contains code that was produced during the project, but is not needed to reproduce our final analysis.
-Many of these archived files are well-commented or self-explanatory, but given their secondary nature we do not describe them in the same level of detail in this overview.
+Many of these archived files are well-commented or self-explanatory, but given their secondary nature we do not describe them with the same level of detail in this overview.

 ### `scripts/`